asthavj/PeacePal/README.md

 1. **Tkinter:**
    - Tkinter is a standard GUI (Graphical User Interface) library for Python.
-   - It is used for creating windows, labels, buttons, and other GUI elements in this code.
+   - It is used for creating windows, labels, buttons, and other GUI elements in the code.

 2. **Pygame:**
    - Pygame is a set of Python modules designed for writing video games.